 It can not be denied that Covid-19 has been the most disruptive world event for businesses in modern history.
-Nicki discusses what it taught us so far about how we run our business, and what she feels all businesses can learn from Covid-19.
+In this article, we review what Covid-19 has taught us so far about how we run our business, and what all businesses can learn from Covid-19.

 What Covid-19 has meant for businesses so far?

 As a marketer, it’s not a new concept that people are increasingly communicating via online platforms as opposed to face to face.
 Adapting and evolving marketing plans in line with this is commonplace for a marketing team and we are turning to our digital marketing toolbox more than ever.
 However, in the space of a few weeks, we have changed from choosing to utilise digital marketing tools to pretty much existing in a virtual space.

 What has that meant for us at Steeles Law?
 Luckily, we were extremely well placed to move the entire firm to remote working (I’ll leave our IT Director to talk to you about that).
 So, after a test day, we were up and running in our new remote offices.
 However, this posed a number of challenges for the marketing team, as all of a sudden we were not running a full event schedule, representing the firm at local networking events and meeting regularly face to face with our colleagues.

 It’s time to shake up that priority list